How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Back in the day, a husband came to me and said my wife had passed away.

-Further told, she was an allottee of a plot.
+Further, she was an allottee of a plot.
 She left behind a son, two daughters, a husband, and a mother, her legal heirs.

 Let’s get back to the story.

-The problem was that his two children were minors while the other was an adult.
+The problem was that his two children were minors, while the other was an adult.

 The point is that you cannot sell a property registered/allotted in the minor’s name.